Leicester City vs Liverpool: TV channel, stream, kick-off time, odds & match preview

 |Online stream

-In the US, the match will not be available to watch live on television but can be streamed via ESPN3 and WatchESPN.
+In the US, the match will be available to watch live on television on NBC and by stream via NBC Sports Live.

 |US TV channel